Gerald Hamilton Anderson

 Gerald Hamilton Anderson (April 12, 1922 – October 3, 2003) was a Canadian politician.
 He served in the Legislative Assembly of British Columbia from 1972 to 1975, as a NDP member for the constituency of Kamloops.
+He was defeated when he ran for re-election in Kamloops in the 1975 provincial election and again in the 1979 provincial election when he ran in the Yale-Lillooet riding.